Cost of Living in St. Petersburg, FL: What to Budget in 2025

 st petersburg housing cost breakdown

-Because location drives prices in St. Petersburg, you’ll see sharp contrasts across neighborhoods that matter to your budget.
-St. Petersburg rent reflects a median home price near $410,000, though condos start in the low $100Ks and waterfront homes hit the millions.
+Location drives prices in St. Petersburg, and the gaps between neighborhoods are sharp.
+The median home price sits near $390,000 (Sep 2025), though condos start in the low $100Ks and waterfront homes can reach the millions.

-Location dictates St. Petersburg costs — expect median home prices near $410K, from low-$100Ks condos to million-dollar waterfronts.
+Location dictates St. Petersburg costs — expect a median sale price around $390K (Sep 2025), from low-$100Ks condos to million-dollar waterfronts.

-Higher-cost neighborhoods include Snell Isle, Mirror Lake, Tierra Verde and Downtown; affordable neighborhoods worthy of consideration are Ridge Crest, Meadow Lawn, Casler Heights and Fruitland Heights.
+Higher-cost neighborhoods include Snell Isle, Mirror Lake, Tierra Verde, and Downtown.
+More affordable options include Ridge Crest, Meadow Lawn, Casler Heights, and Fruitland Heights.
 Inland locations are generally cheaper than beachfront properties.

 Monthly Utilities, Internet, and Climate Impacts